leskneebone/thespub/README.md

 # ThesPub – Thesaurus-Friendly Extension to VocPub (Draft)

 ## Status
 This repository is an **early-stage discussion space** for a possible thesaurus-oriented extension profile building on VocPub and SKOS.
 Nothing here is final; everything is open for change.
+This work benefited from exploratory use of generative AI tools during drafting.
+Responsibility for content rests entirely with the authors.

 ## Motivation
 - VocPub works very well for small, flat, domain vocabularies.